Thoronador/morrowtools/sr/bsa_cli/readme.md

 # bsa-cli - a simple command-line interface for BSA files

-bsa-cli is a command-line tool to perform some operations on BSA files.
+bsa-cli is a command-line tool to perform some operations on BSA files, an archive format that is used by TES V: Skyrim (and some other games).

 _Note: The bsa-cli is still in an early stage of development.
 So far it can only perform very few operations._